fcichos/website/docs/_sources/lectures/L3/overview_3.rst.txt

 Lecture Contents
 ================

-In this second lecture we will have a look at some
+In this third lecture we will have a look at

 1. Input and output
 2. Flow control